Bram-Hub/NanoNav/docs/source/usage.rst

 ------------
 You will need to download `OpenMV IDE <https://openmv.io/pages/download>`_ to transfer your MicroPython code onto the arduino.
 See :ref:`Workflow` for more information about this process.

+You will also need to install LightBlue on your mobile device for Bluetooth communication.
+You can download it from the App Store or Google Play Store.

 Your Arduino Nano RP2040 can run either C++ or MicroPython, but not both at the same time.
 So before moving on, it is important that the Arduino is configured for MicroPython mode.
 `This guide <https://docs.arduino.cc/tutorials/nano-rp2040-connect/rp2040-openmv-setup/>`_ from Arduino will walk you through the process of "bootloading" the Nano RP2040 so that you can run MicroPython code on it.
 After you have done this once, you should not need to do it again.